gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 ## Integrate into your application

-Now lets refactor our home page to display link(s) to each customer case study page
+Now let's refactor our home page to display link(s) to each customer case study page

 ```jsx:title=src/pages/index.js
 import React from "react"